Books with Characters in Their 20s

 Book Summary

 Molly has always been different from her peers.
-She struggles in social situations and only communicates very literally, both in her understanding of others and in her verbal communication back to them.
+At 25 years old, she struggles in social situations and only communicates very literally, both in her understanding of others and in her verbal communication back to them.
 Thanks to her Gran, she’s still managed to have a good life.
 However, after her beloved Gran dies, she loses the one person who understood both Molly and the world.

 She’s still excellent at her job as a hotel maid, with her penchant for perfection making this the ideal role.
 One day, she’s shocked to find the wealthy and infamous guest, Charles Black, dead in his room.
 When the police question her, her unusual communication is interpreted as deception, and Molly becomes a prime suspect.
 She knows that the only way to clear her name is to figure out what really happened before she is arrested.